 Automating Manual Work Processes

 In recent years, IEC has gained significant traction in pursuit of its strategic goals by overhauling manual processes for product lifecycle management, supply chain quoting, and meeting compliance requirements.
 The company previously relied on distributors to email information regarding changes in part availability.

-IEC now automates its product life cycle management by linking information, people, and processes with IHS Markit BOM Manager Professional.
-Instead of waiting for distributor notices, now the company proactively monitors the life cycle of component parts used in original designs and those from the bill of materials of the company's customers.
+IEC now automates its product life cycle management by linking information, people, and processes with IHS Markit BOM Intelligence Instead of waiting for distributor notices, now the company proactively monitors the lifecycle of component parts used in original designs and those from the bill of materials of the company's customers.
 In turn, IEC can spot availability issues well ahead of time.

-The company has also implemented CAPS Universe, putting component pricing from more than 2,000 manufacturers at its purchasing team's fingertips.
-When responding to RFPs, the staff can now locate prices within minutes, as opposed to days or weeks, helping the company deliver on its target of a 72-hour turnaround – down from one to two weeks.
-IEC's Celene Kalivoda, Sourcing Specialist and Achilles Tziazas, Applications Systems Manager, are key players integrating the IHS Markit tools into the company's IT systems and Supply Chain processes to drive cross-functional excellence and customer integration.
+The company has also implemented Parts Intelligence, putting component pricing from more than 2,000 manufacturers at its purchasing team's fingertips.
+When responding to RFPs, the staff can now locate prices within minutes, as opposed to days or weeks, helping the company deliver on its target of a 72-hour turnaround (down from one to two weeks).
+IEC's Celene Kalivoda, sourcing specialist and Achilles Tziazas, applications systems manager, are key players integrating the IHS Markit tools into the company's IT systems and Supply Chain processes to drive crossfunctional excellence and customer integration.